patrick-callum-oconnell-builder/Personal-Trainer-Agent/README.md

 ## 🙏 Acknowledgments

 - Built with [FastAPI](https://fastapi.tiangolo.com/) for the backend
-- Powered by [LangGraph](https://github.com/langchain-ai/langgraph) for agent orchestration
+- Powered by [LangChain](https://github.com/langchain-ai/langchain) for AI/LLM integration
 - UI components from [Material-UI](https://mui.com/)
 - Google APIs for service integration